Dame Edna star Barry Humphries has died aged 89

-Australian comic legend and the creator of Dame Edna Everage, Barry Humphries, has reportedly died aged 89.
+Barry Humphries, the Australian comic legend and the creator of Dame Edna Everage, has died aged 89.

 According to the Sydney Morning Herald, Humphries passed away earlier today (April 22) at Sydney’s St Vincent’s Hospital where he was being treated for various health issues.